BPM-Research-Group/Ebi_BPMN/README.md

 For now, this crate focuses on the behaviour of BPMN models; not on the data or resource perspectives.
 The crate provides methods to parse BPMN models, methods to write BPMN models, and methods to traverse the state space of a BPMN model.

-If you are an end user, consider the Ebi crate & tool, which provides user-accessible algorithms that use BPMN.
+If you are an end user, please consider using the Ebi crate & tool, which provides user-accessible algorithms that use BPMN.

 # Supported elements